Digital Nomad Life in Ajman, the UAE

 What do people appreciate most about the culture in Ajman?

 "Expats in Ajman, often appreciate the warm hospitality and friendliness of the local Emirati people.
 They value the rich cultural heritage, which is evident in the local architecture, traditional music, dance, and festivals.
 Many expats also appreciate the safety and security that Ajman offers, as it is one of the safest cities in the world.
 The local cuisine is another aspect that expats enjoy, with a wide variety of Middle Eastern and international dishes available.
 The respect for diversity and tolerance towards different cultures and religions is also highly appreciated by expats.
-Lastly, the high standard of living, modern infrastructure, and the cleanliness of the city are aspects that expats in Ajman highly value," explained one expat living in Ajman, the UAE.
+Lastly, the high standard of living, modern infrastructure, and the cleanliness of the city are aspects that expats in Ajman highly value," said one expat who made the move to Ajman.

 What do people find most challenging about the culture in Ajman?

 "Expats in Ajman often find the language barrier to be a significant challenge, as Arabic is the official language and not everyone is fluent in English.
 The strict adherence to Islamic customs and traditions can also be difficult for expats to navigate, especially for those who are not familiar with or do not practice the religion.
 This includes dress codes, dietary restrictions, and prayer times.
 The extreme heat during the summer months can also be a challenge for those not accustomed to such climates.
 Additionally, the pace of life in Ajman is slower than in many Western countries, which can be frustrating for expats used to a faster, more immediate pace.
-Lastly, the strict laws and regulations, particularly those related to alcohol consumption and public behavior, can be challenging for expats to adjust to," explained one expat living in Ajman, the UAE.
+Lastly, the strict laws and regulations, particularly those related to alcohol consumption and public behavior, can be challenging for expats to adjust to," said one expat who made the move to Ajman.

 What residency documents or visas did I need if I will be in Ajman for a while?